koopa/electron-updater-example/README.md

 This repo contains the **bare minimum code** to have an auto-updating Electron app using [`electron-updater`](https://github.com/electron-userland/electron-builder/tree/master/packages/electron-updater) with releases stored on GitHub.

-**NOTE:** If you want to run through this whole process, you will need to fork this repo on GitHub and replace all instances of `iffy` with your GitHub username before doing the following steps.
+**NOTE:** If you want to run through this whole process, you will need to fork this repo on GitHub and replace all instances of `koopa` with your GitHub username before doing the following steps.

 1. For macOS, you will need a code-signing certificate.